sungnga/gatsby-design-shop/README.md

 - Copy everything in the gatsby-browser.js file and paste it into the gatsby-ssr.js file.
 This will make the global styles available for server-side rendering as well

 ### 2. Adding a background image in the Hero section
-- Import and configure both the `gatsby-background-image` and `gbimage-bridge` plugins in gatsby-config.js file
+- Install and configure both the `gatsby-background-image` and `gbimage-bridge` plugins in gatsby-config.js file
   - Make sure to install and configure the `gatsby-transformer-sharp` and `gatsby-plugin-sharp plugins` as well
+- Install and configure the `gatsby-source-filesystem` plugin if querying for files on the local filesystem
 - Set up a graphql to query the background image.
 Do this inside of the Background component
 - Render the image using the BgImage component from gbimage-bridge
   - Add the preserveStackingContext props to preserve the stacking order